Nelson-J/git-learning-agent/development_plan.md

 When the entire project is substantially modified, it will be pushed to github so we can track changes and see how the project has evolved over time.
 Start each development phase by reviewing the relevant sections of the context file Use the development plan to guide regular development activities

+Maintain optimal folder structure for this project During development, tests should be built following a structured approach to ensure comprehensive coverage and maintainability.